Bandar Puteri LRT station

-Bandar Puteri LRT station is a Light Rapid Transit station situated in Bandar Puteri, Puchong.
-It is operated under the Sri Petaling Line network and is situated between Puchong Perdana and Taman Perindustrian Puchong station.
-Like most other LRT stations operating in Klang Valley, this station is elevated.
-However, unlike most LRT stations on the Sri Petaling Line, this station has an island platform instead of 2 side platforms.
+The Bandar Puteri LRT station is an elevated light rapid transit (LRT) station situated in Bandar Puteri, Puchong.
+It is served by the LRT Sri Petaling Line and is situated between and stations.
+Like most other LRT stations operating in the Klang Valley, this station is elevated.
+However, unlike most LRT stations on the Sri Petaling Line, this station has an island platform instead of two side platforms.

-The station is located near Puteri Mart, a market complex with food stalls, wet market and a few shops.
-A busy shopping area can be reached within a short walking distance from the station.
+The station is located near Puteri Mart, a market complex with food stalls, a wet market and a few shops.
 The Bandar Puteri Town Park is also situated nearby.
 It mainly serves the residences in Bandar Puteri Puchong, along with nearby residential areas such as Puchong Hartamas and Taman Puchong Utama.
-A transit-oriented development project which consist of SOVO office suites and retail shops is also built near the station.
+A transit-oriented development project which consist of SOVO office suites and retail shops was also built near the station.

-The station is a part of the Ampang and Sri-Petaling lines LRT Extension Project (LEP) announced in 2006.
+The station is a part of the LRT Sri Petaling Line extension project announced in 2006.
 It was opened on 31 March 2016, along with 3 other stations in Puchong.

 History

-The extension of both Sri Petaling Line and Kelana Jaya Line were announced on 29 August 2006 by then Malaysian Deputy Prime Minister Mohd Najib Abdul Razak.
-This was also confirmed by then Prime Minister of Malaysia Tun Abdullah Badawi in his National Budget speech in 2006.
+The extension of both the Sri Petaling Line and Kelana Jaya Line was announced on 29 August 2006 by the then Deputy Prime Minister of Malaysia Najib Razak.
+This was also confirmed by then Prime Minister of Malaysia Abdullah Ahmad Badawi in his National Budget speech in 2006.

 The extension project, worth RM955.84 million, was awarded to a joint venture (JV) consortium of George Kent (M) Bhd and its partner Lion Pacific Sdn Bhd.
-Construction started in 2010, while fault free test runs of the trains started on 22 January 2016.
-Although it faced some delays, the station was opened on 31 March 2016, as a part of the second phase of the extension.
+Construction started in 2010, while fault-free test runs of the trains started on 22 January 2016.
+Although it faced some delays, the station was opened on 31 March 2016, as a part of Phase 2 of the extension project.

 Station

 Station layout

-Due to the lack of space, a drop off spot was built instead of a park-and-ride facilities.
+Due to the lack of space, a drop-off spot was built instead of park-and-ride facilities.
 A convenience store operated by Mynews.com can be found in the station.
 The entire station is disabled-friendly, with accessibility lifts, accessible toilets, special gate entrance for wheelchair users and tactile paving provided throughout the station.
-The trains and station platforms are level with one another, with a minimal gap between the two.
-This allows for easy boarding with a wheelchair.
+The trains and station platforms are level with one another, with a minimal gap between the two, allowing for easy boarding with a wheelchair.